ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

     ...     api_user='martin'
     ... )

-In the examples below, will assume that you have imported the module and
+In the examples below, will assume that you have imported the package and created a session.

 .. seealso:: :ref:`tutorial`